jkaewprateep/AI_game_auto_play/README.md

 ## Model ##

-Only LSTM layer is enough but I added Dense layer because the last model had problem with overfilt it play all night but few day it become overfits even I added exception in traning callbacks.
+Only LSTM layer is enough but I added Dense layer because the last model had problem with overfilt it play all night but few day it become overfits even I added exception in traning callbacks. 👨🏻‍🏫💬 Dense layer transfrom accumulate works to output different, over fitting problems alway found in AI games problem try to create limits and stop before it overcomes you.
 ```
 model = tf.keras.models.Sequential([
 	tf.keras.layers.InputLayer(input_shape=(1, 30)),